bbauska/Coursera-Bootstrap/readme.md

 Always remember to put this comma there.

-A missing comma causes a lot of headache when you\'re trying to run your grunt tasks.
-It\'s very difficult to identify that you\'ve missed a comma.
+A missing comma causes a lot of headache when you&apos;re trying to run your grunt tasks.
+It&apos;s very difficult to identify that you&apos;ve missed a comma.

-It is important to pay attention to the syntax and make sure that you don\'t miss any of those commas.
+It is important to pay attention to the syntax and make sure that you don&apos;t miss any of those commas.

-It\'ll come back to bite you at the wrong time.
+It&apos;ll come back to bite you at the wrong time.

-The next task, that I\'m going to configure is the watchTask.
+The next task, that I&apos;m going to configure is the watchTask.

 I say Watch and what do I want to watch?
 I want to watch these files, which is CSS/\*.SCSS.